nicolaspayot/vue-ttt-game/README.md

 #### The `Lobby.vue` component

-Create a new component that should allow you to set two player names.
+- Create a new component that should allow you to set two player names.
-Add a button that will later launch the game using the Vue navigation mechanism.
+- Add a button that will later launch the game using the Vue navigation mechanism.

 #### Configure VueX

-Add multiple steps to encapsulate player names and thus, have an easy way to share data across your components.
+- Add multiple steps to encapsulate player names and thus, have an easy way to share data across your components.

 #### Configure Vue-Router

-- Add the dependency `vue-router` to your package.json and run `npm install` again.
+- Add the dependency `vue-router` to your package.json with the command `yarn add vue-router`.
-- Configure two paths for you app, one for the Lobby component and the other one to your Board component.
+- Configure two paths for your app, one for the `Lobby` component and the other one to your `Board` component.

 #### Adapt the existing components

-- Change App.vue to hold routing logic
+- Change `App.vue` to hold routing logic.
-- The app should now point by default to the Lobby component and the restart button should also bring you back to the Lobby.
+- The app should now point by default to the `Lobby` component and the restart button should also bring you back to the Lobby.
-- The status component can now retrieve player names from the store
+- The `Status` component can now retrieve player names from the store.